Predict+Optimize Problem in Renewable Energy Scheduling: Competition setup

 \subsection{Evaluation by the scientific committee and calculation of final scores}

-We asked the 8 members of the scientific committee (SC) to rank the solutions using a form inspired by peer review forms from machine learning conferences.
-There were free text criteria such as to list 3 advantages and 3 disadvantages of the solution, comment on the robustness of the optimization model, potential generalizability of the approach, and on potential overfitting in the approach.
-The SC was also asked to rank the solutions on a scale of (excellent/good/ok/poor) for each of: scientific contribution, soundness, clarity, and reproducibility.
-Finally, we asked the jurors to give an overall evaluation of the submission on a scale of (excellent/very good/good/acceptable/ok/poor).
-These scales were translated to numerical values using a simple linear scale to produce a numerical score for each participant, that was averaged over the SC members and ranked.
+The 8 members of the scientific committee (SC) ranked the solutions using a form inspired by peer review forms from machine learning conferences.
+The form included free text criteria such as listing 3 advantages and 3 disadvantages of the solution, commenting on the robustness of the optimization model, potential generalizability of the approach, and potential overfitting in the approach.
+The SC also ranked the solutions on a scale of (excellent/good/ok/poor) for each of: scientific contribution, soundness, clarity, and reproducibility.
+Finally, the jurors provided an overall evaluation of the submission on a scale of (excellent/very good/good/acceptable/ok/poor).
+These scales were translated to numerical values using a simple linear scale to produce a numerical score for each participant, which was averaged over the SC members and ranked.
 The final ranking of participants was calculated as the sum of $0.75$ of the energy optimization ranking and $0.25$ of the SC ranking.

 As well as submission of the 4-page report for the SC evaluation, participants were required to submit their source code for verification by the organizers that the code produced the reported solution.
 Participants were also required to present their solution at a special session of the 2021 IEEE Symposium Series on Computational Intelligence for further questions and checking by the panel and audience.
 All shortlisted teams passed these hurdles without any problems.